golemfactory/awesome-golem/README.md

 ### Testing
 - [Golem Test Harness (Goth)](https://github.com/golemfactory/goth) - A tool with the purpose of speeding up your development process and making it more enjoyable for Golem app creators ([intro+demo video](https://youtu.be/HP6VVBUdkm8)). **Compatibility: Beta 1**
 - [Golem-afl](https://github.com/sladecek/golem-afl) - Golem-afl is an experimental test-fuzzing framework for Golem.
-This can help you find security holes in your software, such as a Stack Overflow. **Compatibility: Beta 1**
+Assists in finding security holes. **Compatibility: Beta 1**
 - [Golem Cargo Test](https://github.com/sladecek/golem_cargo_test) - Golem Cargo Test is an adaptive distributed test executor for rust projects running on the Golem network. **Compatibility: Alpha 3**
 - [Golem CI](https://github.com/hhio618/golem-ci) - Decentralized Task pipeline on top of the Golem Network. **Compatibility: Alpha 3**